 Psalm 49:7 says it very well: None of them can by any means redeem his brother, nor give to God a ransom for him.
 To redeem means to pay a price for something or to purchase something.
 We know this is talking about the spiritual needs of a human being because verse eight speaks of the redemption of their soul.
 It also says the redemption of their soul is precious.
 One human soul is more valuable than all the riches of the world.
 Riches will pass away, but a soul will live forever somewhere.
 If a soul is so valuable, what price can be paid to purchase a soul so that it will live forever?
 Here is the price: the precious blood of Christ.
 That is why the salvation of a soul is called redemption.
 A human soul is a slave in the slave-market of sin.
 How can that soul be purchased and set free from slavery?
 The blood of Christ is the price that was paid.
 That is why it says in First Peter 1:18-19, Forasmuch as ye know that ye were not redeemed with corruptible things, as silver and gold, from your vain conversation received by tradition from your fathers; But with the precious blood of Christ, as of a lamb without blemish and without spot.

 The Bible says in Psalms 49:10-13, For he seeth that wise men die, likewise the fool and the brutish person perish, and leave their wealth to others.
 Their inward thought is, that their houses shall continue for ever, and their dwelling places to all generations; they call their lands after their own names.
 Nevertheless man being in honour abideth not: he is like the beasts that perish.
 This their way is their folly: yet their posterity approve their sayings.
 Selah.
 One of the reasons that money does not really mean much in the grand scheme of things is that you cannot take one penny with you when you leave this world.
 Another reason that money is not important is because money is a material substance, but the true worship of God is spiritual.
 But unsaved people and unwise people do not know this.
 They live as though material things will last forever.
 Verse eleven says, Their inward thought is, that their houses shall continue for ever.
 They are forgetting one important fact about life: death: as it says in verse twelve about the rich person, he is like the beasts that perish.
 The Bible gives us a healthy view of death: we know it is a fact, but we also know that Jesus has the solution to death which is called eternal life through faith in Him.
 Paul was able to say, To me to live is Christ, but to die is gain.
 Those who put too much importance on the things of this life including wealth are said to have folly.
 This should be obvious to everyone.
 And yet verse thirteen says, their posterity approve their sayings.
-The problem that the wrong view of wealth causes continues generation after generation.
+The wrong view of wealth causes a terrible problem for the soul that continues generation after generation.
 The only escape is to turn to Jesus for forgiveness.